Head of chambers

 It is not only intellectual skills that we are looking for; we are seeking candidates with the personal skills to win the trust of clients and judges alike.
 Monckton Chambers is a dynamic place to work.
 Members actively engage in speaking at conferences and seminars, in London and internationally, and in contributing to a variety of publications, ranging from our own marketing materials, to specialist journals and practitioner texts.
 We are looking for junior tenants who will bring real energy to chambers.

 Monckton Chambers is a member of the Bar Council Pupillage Gateway and all applications should be made in accordance with that scheme.
 We invite applications from pupils in the year preceding the October in which pupillage is due to start.
-We are, however, in exceptional circumstances willing to consider applications for deferral.

 We operate a mini-pupillage scheme.
 This is intended for people who are in their final year at, or have already graduated from, university, and who are interested in our areas of legal practice.
 We only offer mini-pupillages during the court term.
 Details of how to apply can be found on our website.